-Mental health crises are extremely stressful for all parties involved.
-Some preparation before the crisis and some common-sense actions when the CIT officer responds to a crisis will help your friend or loved-one get the care needed as soon as possible.
+Mental health crises are extremely stressful for everyone.
+Some preparation before the crisis and some common-sense actions when a CIT Officer responds to a crisis will help your friend or loved-one get the care needed as soon as possible.

 - Find out if CIT is part of your police department.

 - When calling for police assistance, ask for a CIT officer.

 - Keep a current list of medications and doctors' names and offer it to the officer when he/she arrives.